 You will need to fill out both the VU Foundation scholarship application (found through this link: http://vinu.edu/scholarships) as well as the Theatre scholarship form (found at the bottom of this page) in order to be eligible for the Geroge R. Tolson Memorial Scholarship.

-Theatre Performance/Production Grants, which range from $400.00 to $500.00 each semester, are awarded to those theatre majors who demonstrate skill and potential for achievement who are not awarded the Tolson scholarship.
+Theatre Performance/Production Grants are awarded to those theatre majors who demonstrate skill and potential for achievement who are not awarded the Tolson scholarship.
 They may also be awarded to non-majors.
 These grants are renewable each semester.

 - High school seniors with accumulative academic average of C (2.0) or better, are eligible to apply for these scholarships.
-Students should indicate their interest by filling out the application form and sending it to Vincennes University, RSPAC-04/130, Vincennes, IN 47591.
+Students should indicate their interest by filling out the application form and sending it to Vincennes University, 1002 N First St., RSPAC-04/129, Vincennes, IN 47591.

 - Applicants for the scholarship should have a transcript of grades sent as well as three letters of recommendation: one from a teacher of English, speech, and/or theatre most familiar with the applicant’s theatrical endeavors, one from another teacher familiar with the applicant’s high school course work, and one from a reputable member of the community familiar with the applicant as a person.

 Following the evaluation of the transcripts and letters of recommendation, the theatre staff will hold auditions and interviews.
-An applicant whose major area of interest is theatre performance should prepare a humorous and a serious monologue of choice, each 1 to 2 minutes in length.
+If you are uncertain how to accomplish these requirements, please contact Kendra Clauser (email@example.com or 812-888-4146).
+An applicant whose major area of interest is theatre performance should prepare a monologue of choice, 1 to 2 minutes in length.
 An applicant whose major area of interest is technical theatre or costume construction should bring a portfolio of costume sketches he/she has designed, lighting plots, photographs of effects on stage, and/or sketches, elevations, designs, or moods of stage settings he/she has designed.
 These designs need not have been executed for a production.
 They may be design projects or assignments.

-You can find the scholarship form at the end of the Theatre Student Handbook as well as at the bottom of this page.
+You can find the scholarship form at the bottom of this page.

 Following these auditions and interviews, the scholarship winners will be determined on the basis of the following criteria